danielmorrow90/Methanogenesis-Metabolic-Modelling-Project-/README.md

 # Methanogenesis-Metabolic-Modelling-Project-
-Code for a metabolic model of a GAME hydrogenotrophic methanogenesis bioreactor
+Code for a metabolic model of GAME hydrogenotrophic methanogenesis bioreactor